manuel-rw/kana/README.md

 - Copy the above "Client ID" and paste it into the ``DISCORD_CLIENT_ID`` variable in the ``.env``
 - Reset and copy the Client Secret (Warning: The secret wll only be visible once.
 Store it securely!) and pase it into the ``DISCORD_CLIENT_SECRET`` variable in the ``.env``.

+## Database management
+### Seeding default Kana data
+To bootstrap the database with the default seed data, you can use the following command: ``yarn prisma db seed``.

+### Pushing migrations
+When the database schema has changed, you can use ``yarn prisma db push`` to apply all changes.
+If the operation cannot be applied, without deleting or generating data forcefully, it will ask you for permissions to delete all existing tables and re-create.

 ## Safety
 - All passwords are hashed by default.
 A password will be hashed using a randomly generated salt per user.
 Therefore, the same password on seperate user accounts will not be the same hash in the database, since the salt is different for both users.
 - Next.js does not support SSL / TLS out of the box.
 A man in the middle attack is feasable and may compromise user data.
 It makes sense to remove the HTTP for outgoing communications and expose the application over HTTPS using a reverse proxy.
 This also ensures frequent renewal of certificates (e.g. using Nginx Proxy Manager with Cerbot).